Skip to main content

 Part 3: Grant Access to SharePoint Sites

 The final step is to grant the newly created SPN access to each SharePoint site it needs to read.
 This process must be repeated for every top-level SharePoint site that you intend to use with our service.
-You can either do this via Fivetran or via the PowerShell.
-We would recommend using Fivetran, as it is much easier - you can find the needed steps in the following section.
-Credits and further description here.

 1